-It's easy to brush off low self-esteem as a character trait, or mistake it for humility.
-But low self-esteem has long-term damaging effects, ranging from smaller-scale occurrences – not speaking up in class or work meetings, for example – to longer-term threats, like relationship problems or self-damaging behavior.
+It's easy to brush off low self-esteem or a lack of confidence as a character trait, or to mistake it for humility.
+But low self-esteem can have long-term damaging effects, ranging from smaller-scale occurrences – not speaking up in class or work meetings, for example – to longer-term threats, like relationship problems, mental health issues, or negative thoughts that result in self-damaging behavior.

-Recognizing the signs of low self-confidence is an important first step in growing confidence; recognizing your own worth is the next one.
+Recognizing the signs of low self-confidence is an important first step to overcome low self-esteem issues.
+Recognizing your own worth is the next one.
 Here's how to get started with both.

 Nine signs of low self-esteem

 How often do you stop yourself from speaking your mind, due to fear of embarrassment or being wrong?
 Do you frequently say "sorry" where an "excuse me" would suffice?

 For people with low self-esteem, these small "blips" of fear and anxiety can add up to a lot of negative thinking and compound a sense of low self-worth.
 Here are nine such signs to be aware of, so that you can work on overcoming them (e.g., with a life coach, therapist, or other mental health professional):